 COLLEGE OF COMPUTING AND DIGITAL MEDIA

-DePaul’s College of Computing and Digital Media (CDM) offers a wide range of practical and innovative programs that respond to market demands for new technology skills.
+DePaul’s College of Computing and Digital Media (CDM) offers a wide range of practical and innovative programs that respond to market demands for new technology and media skills.

 Academics and Special Programs

 16 undergraduate, 25 graduate, and 2 doctoral programs, with cirricula that are reflective and responsive to the latest industry trends, technologies, and ideas across the computing and digital media spectrum.

 • CDM's Institute for Professional Development (IPD) offers certificate programs in areas of information technology ranging in length from two to eleven weeks for IT professionals.
 IPD offers certificate programs in artificial intelligence, big data, data science, cloud computing, cyber security, IT management, and mobile and web development.
 More than 17,000 professionals have completed IPD programs.

 • Eleven graduate degree programs can be completed entirely online and two undergraduate programs are available to transfer students for online degree completion.
 Whether students are on-campus or online

 , one hundred percent of CDM lectures—from audio to video to whiteboard writing and supplemental materials—are captured and available online.

 • CDM’s LA Quarter Program offers a unique opportunity for students to experience the inner workings of Hollywood first hand.
 This 10-week immersion program is structured around living in Los Angeles, taking classes on a historic studio lot, and interning at high profile companies that align with students' professional aspirations.
 Through this experience, students learn how to navigate the studio system and build a network of professional contacts that will help them leave an indomitable mark on the entertainment industry.